brevzin/cpp_proposals/xxxx_placeholders/pipelines.md

 The C++ library solutions are fundamentally limited to operators though.
 You can make `_1 == 0` work, but you can't really make `_1.id() == 0` or `f(_1)` work.
 As a language feature, having member functions work is trivial.
 But having non-member functions work is... not.

 In the table of languages that support placeholder lambdas, four of them have _bounded_ expressions: there is punctuation to mark where the lambda expression begins and ends.
 This is due to a fundamental ambiguity: what does `f(%)` mean?
-It could either mean invoking `f` with a unary lambda that returns its argument (i.e. `f(e => e)`) or it could mean a unary lambda that invokes `f` on its argument (i.e. `e => f(e)`).
+It could either mean invoking `f` with a unary lambda that returns its argument, i.e. `f(e => e)`, or it could mean a unary lambda that invokes `f` on its argument, i.e. `e => f(e)`.
 How do you know which one is which?

 Scala, which does not have bounded placeholder expressions, takes an interesting direction here: